 Moreover, as Kathleen Brown at Axa Rosenberg points out, some countries including Mexico and Chile still have inflation accounting.
 Axa Rosenberg, as a purely quantitative

 manager with a methodology based on breaking down companies into individual sectors and comparing these with each other across the globe to obtain relative valuations, is more dependent than most managers on having access to consistent and reliable accounting data across their global emerging market universe of 4,500 stocks.

-in the MSCI benchmark, only 28% of EMEA countries reported under global standards in 2,000 while the other 72% used local standards.
+Brown sees the task as getting much easier however as “companies are moving to international accounting standards or US GAAP, while those that are not, are trying to align local standards to international.
+For example, in the MSCI benchmark, only 28% of EMEA countries reported under global standards in 2,000 while the other 72% used local standards.
 Now, 73% report under US GAAP or international standards and local standards have improved as well.”